hadley/adv-r/Data-structures.md

 ### Lists

 Lists are different from atomic vectors in that they can contain any other type of vector, including lists.
-You construct them using `list()` instead of `c()`
+You construct them using `list()` instead of `c()`.

 ```R
 x <- list(1:3, "a", c(T, F, T), c(2.3, 5.9))